 Find out what happens when you see your GP and read about how to get the most out of your appointment.

 There is no national screening programme for lung cancer in the UK.
-Find out why this is and about research in this area.

-Find out about the tests used to diagnose lung cancer.
+There are a number of different tests used to diagnose lung cancer.